jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q20: Write a query to find the customers who have placed orders with a total value greater than $500, grouped by country.
+<b> Q20: Write a query to find the customers who have placed orders with a total value greater than $500, grouped by country</b>

 <details>
   <summary>A20:</summary>